polkadot-developers/substrate-docs/content/md/en/docs/maintain/monitor.md

 Monitoring network operations and performance is an important part of maintaining a healthy, stable, and secure ecosystem.
 By default, Substrate nodes provide low-level **telemetry** components to automatically collect and transmit detailed information about the operation of each node in the network.
-Telemetry is the underlying mechanism—sensors, probes, or instrumentation—for collecting and transmitting data points as they occur to an endpoint so that you can observe, monitor, and alert on system behavior.
+The backend telemetry information is streamed in real time—as it occurs—to an endpoint so that you can observe, monitor, and alert on system behavior.

 As a developer or node operator, there's rarely any need to know the implementation details of how these low-level telemetry components provide information about computer and network operations.
 At a high level, the information collected from each public node is sent to a default telemetry server and aggregated for display in a front-end dashboard.